A Hierarchy for Effective Strategic Planning

 The Language of Strategic Planning

 I love wordsmithing.
 Playing with words to simplify and clarify ideas is something I find challenging and satisfying.
-I often benchmark clever copywriting and corporate communications that is on brand and has a unique voice.
-In my experience, carefully chosen words can break through the clutter and get your target audience’s attention.
+I benchmark clever copywriting and corporate communications that has a unique and compelling voice.
+Carefully chosen words break through the clutter and get your target audience’s attention.

-When I begin a strategic planning exercise for my clients, I start by defining the anchors of the plan: those words that help to outline strategic direction.
-Before launching a planning exercise with your organization’s leadership team and Board of Directors, check in to see if everyone is starting from the same page.
-Chances are, there’s room to refine the language, sift through the differences, and come up with shared definitions so that everyone is rooted in the same foundation.
+When I begin a strategic planning exercise for my clients, we define the anchors of the plan to outline the strategic direction.
+Before launching a planning exercise with your leadership team and Board, find out if everyone is starting from the same page.
+Chances are, you’ll need shared definitions so that everyone is rooted in the same foundation.

 Strategic Planning Hierarchy